About Us

 Patrons may check-out a maximum of 100 items.
 Borrowing privileges may be reduced or restricted at staff’s discretion.

-Books on CDs, Music CDs, and Playaways are available for a three-week checkout period.
-These items may be renewed in person, online or by telephone, unless someone else has reserved them.
+Books, Books on CDs, and Playaways are available for a three-week checkout period.
+The cataloging system will automatically renew these items for up to two additional three-week periods unless someone else has reserved them.

 DVDs are available for a three-week checkout period.
 These items may not be renewed.
 The Security Public Library will not be responsible for any damage or loss suffered by library patrons due to their use of audio or dvd material, including but not limited to, damage to patrons’ machines.